How to Develop Reasoning Skills and Train Your Brain for Success

 - Logical Reasoning (your attorney) that presents facts.

-- Emotional Reasoning (the passionate witness) that is about making its case.
+- Emotional Reasoning (the passionate witness) about making its case.

 - Cognitive Biases (the sneaky, unreliable informants) like that nagging voice you keep hearing, especially when facing ethical issues.